Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: The Indirect Role of RIS in 6G-Enabled INTENT Networks

 \section{The Indirect Role of RIS in 6G-Enabled INTENT Networks}

-So far, we have discussed how RIS can improve the performance of 6G-enabled INTENT networks using its unique features and functionalities.
-Nevertheless, the contribution of RIS for the realization of the next-generation systems and applications are more than what has hitherto been explored.
-Specifically, RIS can take the role of a technology enabler by helping other technologies grow and prosper.
-There are many promising technologies which have potentials to accelerate the realization of the 6G-enabled IoE in future INTENT networks; however, their inherent shortcomings may prevent or delay their wide-scale actualization.
-The integration of RIS with these technologies provides them with a singular opportunity to fulfill their promise and find their place in the upcoming 6G-enabled IoE ecosystem.
-Some of these technologies will be overviewed in the following.
+Besides directly improving the performance of INTENT networks, RIS can take the role of a technology enabler by helping other technologies grow and prosper.
+There are many promising technologies whose inherent shortcomings may prevent or delay their wide-scale actualization.
+The integration of RIS with these technologies provides them with a unique opportunity to fulfill their promises and find their place in the upcoming 6G ecosystem.
+Some of these technologies include WPC, NOMA, BackCom, and THzCom which, as illustrated in Figure \ref{ris-ind}, can be upgraded thanks to RIS.